 In most cases, resisting these efforts will require a combination of basic cybersecurity measures and--perhaps more critically--user awareness and education.
 While your protections will ideally block the majority of phishing attacks and malicious messages, you need to be sure that your employees are aware of how such attacks should be handled:

 Whether a cybercriminal uses coronavirus or some other story to try and phish your employees, it is important that they know how to spot them, and how to properly respond when they do.
-For more assistance in handling these threats, give KB Technologies Managed IT a call at (954) 834-2800.
+For more assistance in handling these threats, give KB Technologies a call at (954) 834-2800.

 Reach Out Today!